tsuzuki-nekozuki/my-python-scripts/README.md

 ## Introduction

-This repository contains a collection of small Python scripts, utilities, and experiments that I use frequently.
+This repository contains a collection of small Python scripts, utilities, and experiments.
 They are designed to be simple, reusable, and easy to understand.